Trump, Putin agree halt to Ukraine energy attacks but no ceasefire

 However, there was no agreement from the Russian president for Washington's proposed full 30-day ceasefire in Russia's invasion of its pro-Western neighbour.

+Zelenskyy said he would back any proposal that led to a "stable and just peace".

+He said he believed Russia was clearly opposed to the proposal, which Kyiv agreed to in principle at last week's talks with US officials in Jeddah.

 Russia has launched a series of devastating attacks on Ukraine's energy infrastructure throughout the three-year-old war.
-According to the Kremlin statement, Ukraine - which has bombed multiple Russian oil installations - had also agreed to the truce on energy targets, although Kyiv had yet to comment.
+According to the Kremlin statement, Ukraine - which has bombed multiple Russian oil installations - had also agreed to the truce on energy targets.

 The two leaders agreed that broader truce talks would "begin immediately in the Middle East", the White House said in its statement, also citing a "huge upside" if Russia and the United States improve their relations.